What is omaha poker?

 • In Omaha Hi-Lo, the pot is split between the best high hand and the best low hand.
 To qualify for the low hand, it must have five different ranked cards of 8 or lower (the “wheel” or “nut low” being A-2-3-4-5).
 The same player can win both halves of the pot if their hand qualifies.
 Players should be mindful of this when strategizing regarding Omaha Hi-Lo.

 • Players need to consider both the high and low possibilities when making decisions.
-It’s important for players to determine the strength of their hands in relation to both the high and low stakes.
+Players need to determine the strength of their hands about both the high and low stakes.
 Pursuing the “scoop” – winning both halves of the pot – is a common strategy used by many players.
-Therefore, it is essential that you use an effective strategy when playing this game.
+Therefore, you must use an effective strategy when playing this game.

 • The pot can be split between players if there is a qualifying low hand.
 A player with both the best low and high hands will take home the entire pot, referred to as “scooping” it.
 When multiple players have competing low and high hands, the pot will be divided correspondingly.